GBlanch/BeautifulSoup-and-Pyrthon-for-Web-Scraping/readme.md

 ![image](https://github.com/GBlanch/BeautifulSoup-and-Python-for-Web-Scraping/assets/136500426/951df0c8-ef6e-4315-91fd-a5e8f3ea6cd4)

-Note that we can also assing a variable to the key word `nkw` on the URL address so that our script can be modified without having to access to any web browser.
+Note that we can also assign a variable `key_word_search `to replace the content of key word `nkw` on the URL address.
+This way our script shall be modified without having to access to any web browser or if we decide to automate other processes.

-Next we load the html file into memory with the function `uReq` and also to read and cloe the actual html file in our IDE:
+Next we load the html file into memory with the function `uReq` and also to read and close the actual html file in our IDE:

 ![image](https://github.com/GBlanch/BeautifulSoup-and-Python-for-Web-Scraping/assets/136500426/914bbe90-bd0b-4333-bc31-c70953304071)